psqli/nanoalsa/README.rst

 pcm_set_range(params, parameter, min, max)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Set a range in which the hardware can choose the first valid value for
+Set a range in which the Linux kernel will choose the first valid value
-`parameter`.
+(supported by hardware) for `parameter`.

 - min (int): Minimum value.
 - max (int): Maximum value.